AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Notation of the Rubik's cubes

-Note behind each Rubik's cubes their number according to the fresco grid.
+Note behind each Rubik's cube their number according to the fresco grid.

 Victor Leroy & Laurent Bouqin.